DESCRIPCIÓN GENERAL

 The AD9634 can sample any fS/2 frequency segment from dc to 250 MHz using appropriate low-pass or band-pass filtering at the ADC inputs with little loss in ADC performance.
 Programming and control of the AD9634 are accomplished using a 3-pin, SPI-compatible serial interface.

-ADC ARCHITECTURE
+ARQUITECTURA ADC

 The AD9634 architecture consists of a front-end sample-andhold circuit, followed by a pipelined, switched-capacitor ADC.
 The quantized outputs from each stage are combined into a final 12-bit result in the digital correction logic.
 The pipelined architecture permits the first stage to operate on a new input sample and the remaining stages to operate on the preceding samples.
 Sampling occurs on the rising edge of the clock.
 Each stage of the pipeline, excluding the last, consists of a low resolution flash ADC connected to a switched-capacitor digitalto-analog converter (DAC) and an interstage residue amplifier (MDAC).
 The MDAC magnifies the difference between the reconstructed DAC output and the flash input for the next stage in the pipeline.
 One bit of redundancy is used in each stage to facilitate digital correction of flash errors.
 The last stage simply consists of a flash ADC.
 The input stage contains a differential sampling circuit that can be ac- or dc-coupled in differential or single-ended modes.
 The output staging block aligns the data, corrects errors, and passes the data to the output buffers.
 The output buffers are powered from a separate supply, allowing digital output noise to be separated from the analog core.
 During power-down, the output buffers go into a high impedance state.